What is Endometriosis?

 How is endometriosis treated?

-Not all patients with painful periods have endometriosis.
-It’s recommended you start by taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, or celecoxib; starting two to three days before your period begins and continuing through the entire cycle.
-This alone may alleviate pain and improve quality of life allowing you to carry on with work, school, and social relationships.
+Since the most common symptom of endometriosis is painful periods, it’s recommended patients take nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, or celecoxib - starting two to three days before your period begins and continuing through the entire cycle.
+This alone may alleviate pain and improve quality of life, allowing you to carry on with work, school, and social relationships.

-If the pain does not improve, a doctor may recommend a hormonal medication to help relieve symptoms.
+If the pain doesn’t improve, a doctor may recommend a hormonal medication to help relieve symptoms.
 Hormonal options include:

 • The combined (estrogen and progesterone) birth control pill